We take a look at some emergency procedures for toxin exposure the cat’s carer can utilise, before continuing to the veterinarian.

 - Wear gloves and take care.

 If there is any risk that the cat will bite you, skip this step and take the cat immediately to a veterinarian.

 Do NOT attempt to induce vomiting unless a veterinarian instructs you to do so.
 While hydrogen peroxide is safe to use in dogs, it is dangerous to use with cats.
 It can cause severe hemorrhagic gastritis as well as esophageal, stomach ulcers and aspiration pneumonia.
 Inducing vomiting in cats must be carried out in a clinical setting, with appropriate medication and under the supervision of a veterinarian.

 - Move the cat to a well-ventilated area, outside if necessary.
 If there is a risk of the cat escaping, confine in a cat carrier.

-- Bathe in a mild dishwashing liquid and rinse with warm water, repeat again.
+- Bathe in a mild dishwashing liquid and rinse with warm water, repeat.
 Ensure all traces of detergent are removed from the coat.